neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 - When uploading resources through ResourceCommitter, all messages are automatically created, so there is no form.
 - But due to limit of discord embed, please keep 'changed' and 'reason' short
 	- If you must describe longly, write it in txt file and upload it manually.
+- To delete file by your change (IMPORTANT):
+	- Make empty new file named as `{Original File name} + .removed`
+	- eg. `TileOverworld.png.removed`
+	- Commit this file too!

 # EOF
 Congraturations!
 You read all rules.